Preble County area meetings

 Third Saturday

-Commodore Preble Chapter of the DAR meets monthly.
-Call Debra Crumbaker at 937-452-5531 for more information.
+Commodore Preble Chapter of the DAR meets the third Saturday each month.
+Call Sandra McGuire at 937-533-3210 for more information.